Current status: This service has ended

 Information officers, outhouse, water fountain, picnic area, interpretation panels, historical site.
 No swimming allowed.
 Dogs on leash allowed.

-The Mackenzie King Estate is the former summer residence of Canada’s 10th prime minister, William Lyon Mackenzie King, who bequeathed it to Canadians.
-This 2.31-hectare country estate offers the perfect combination of history and nature.
+The Mackenzie King Estate is the former summer residence of Canada’s tenth prime minister, William Lyon Mackenzie King, who bequeathed it to Canadians.
+This 2.31 hectare country estate offers the perfect combination of history and nature.

 Mackenzie King Estate stop location